CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

     === "with pyenv"

         ```{.bash .annotate}
-        brew install rust pyenv-virtualenv # (1)
+        brew install rust pyenv-virtualenv # (1)!
         pyenv install anaconda3-2022.05
         pyenv virtualenv anaconda3-2022.05
         eval "$(pyenv init -)"
         pyenv activate anaconda3-2022.05
         ```

-        1. you might already have this installed, no problem
+        1. You might already have this installed, if that is the case just continue.

 ```{.bash .annotate title="local repo setup"}
 # clone the repo